Glossary: Microsoft identity platform

 See the ID token reference for more details.

 Eliminate the need for developers to manage credentials.
-Managed identities provide an identity for applications to use when connecting to resources that support Azure AD authentication.
-Applications may use the managed identity to obtain Azure AD tokens.
+Managed identities provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.
+Applications may use the managed identity to obtain Microsoft identity platform tokens.
 For example, an application may use a managed identity to access resources like Azure Key Vault where developers can store credentials in a secure manner or to access storage accounts.
 For more information, see managed identities overview.

 Microsoft identity platform

-The Microsoft identity platform is an evolution of the Azure Active Directory (Azure AD) identity service and developer platform.
+The Microsoft identity platform is an evolution of the Microsoft Entra identity service and developer platform.
 It allows developers to build applications that sign in all Microsoft identities, get tokens to call Microsoft Graph, other Microsoft APIs, or APIs that developers have built.
 It's a full-featured platform that consists of an authentication service, libraries, application registration and configuration, full developer documentation, code samples, and other developer content.
 The Microsoft identity platform supports industry standard protocols such as OAuth 2.0 and OpenID Connect.

-See How to sign in any Azure AD user using the multi-tenant application pattern for more details.
+See How to sign in any Microsoft Entra user using the multi-tenant application pattern for more details.

 A type of client application that is installed natively on a device.
 Since all code is executed on a device, it's considered a "public" client due to its inability to store credentials privately/confidentially.
 See OAuth 2.0 client types and profiles for more details.